SaanidhyaM/Snake-Game/README.md

 # Snake-Game
-Made this game using turtle module in python
+Made this game using turtle module in python.
+Kind of laggy but it works :)